offen/analyticstxt/draft-offen-analyticstxt.md

 Users can opt out of collection of usage data using a dedicated feature tailored towards the user audience.
 This value is only applicable in case no data at all is collected after having opted out.

-##### none

-The software does not define a way for users to opt in or opt out of the collection of usage data.

 #### Example